nbogie/hangman-game-react-solutions/README.md

 ### getting started

-Try cloning the project, running yarn running yarn dev, and if it works, making some small edits.
+Try cloning the project, installing with yarn, running `yarn dev`, and if it all works, making some small edits.
+Then back off and take your time to READ the code.

 ### two branches
 There are two branches.
 Ignore the animation one - animation is not easy to think about in React.
 My basic solution is in main branch.